The 7 Most Annoying Things People Say To Me About Being Vegan

 What About Thanksgiving?

 This is a popular corollary to “What Do You Even Eat?”
-I get it — how can you have Thanksgiving without turkey?
-But the whole turkey-on-Thanksgiving thing is kind of manufactured anyway.
-Apparently at the first Thanksgiving, venison was the protein of choice.
-Do you want to eat Rudolph for Thanksgiving?
-Me neither.
-That’s also how I feel about turkeys.
+I get it — how can you have Christmas without turkey?
+But the whole turkey-on-Christmas thing is kind of manufactured anyway.
 But I understand that it’s very deeply engrained.
 Still, my answer to this one is always the same, “Come over for dinner!”

 I decided the best way to express my vegetarianism (and now veganism) was by feeding the people I loved great food.

-That Christmas, he invited me to spend the holiday with his family in Louisiana.
-His mom emailed me a few weeks before, to tell me me how excited she was to meet her son’s new girlfriend and that they were planning plenty of vegetarian courses for me.
+Shortly after, he invited me to spend the holiday with his family in Louisiana.
+His mum emailed me a few weeks before, to tell me me how excited she was to meet her son’s new girlfriend and that they were planning plenty of vegetarian courses for me.

 Advertisement